-Priority Topic Questions Lead(s) Completed

-Timeline: Fall 2 2019
+Timeline: Fall 2019

-1 Degrees and Where are the losses on the pipeline from RIE, Instruction ongoing
+1 Degrees and Certificates Where are the losses on the pipeline from admission to completion?
+RIE, Instruction ongoing Notes/reporting g Same as above.
+Same as above.
+2 Degrees and Certificates What impact does academic support (tutoring, SI, etc.) have on reducing these losses?
+RIE, Instruction ongoing

-Certificates admission to completion?

-Notes/reporting ng ·

-Same as above 2.

-2 Degrees and What impact does academic support RIE, Instruction ongoing

-Certificates (tutoring, SI, etc.) have on reducing these

-losses?

-Notes /reporting 20